* South Korean fund buys 7.7 million Osum shares

 * KIC’s second oil sands investment

-* Osum developing thermal, carbonate properties (In U.S. dollars unless noted)
+* Osum developing thermal, carbonate properties (Adds company comment; in U.S. dollars unless noted)

-It’s the second investment in the oil sands by Asian interests this week, following the $2.3 billion purchase of a 40 percent stake in Statoil ASA’s (STL.OL) Kai Kos Dehseh project by Thailand’s PTT Exploration and and Production PTTE.BK on Monday.
+It’s the second investment in the oil sands by Asian interests this week, and follows the $2.3 billion purchase of a 40 percent stake in Statoil ASA’s (STL.OL) Kai Kos Dehseh project by Thailand’s PTT Exploration and and Production PTTE.BK on Monday.
 [ID:nSGE6AM02H]

 In August, KIC paid C$50 million for a minor stake in Laricina Energy Ltd. Laricina is building the first project to tap the Grosmont formation, which contains an estimated 318 billion barrels of tar-like bitumen trapped in porous rock, making it more difficult to exploit than the oil sands.